 Typography is one of the most important elements of design.
 It can make all the difference, turning your product either into a useful, usable delight or the audience’s worst nightmare.
-Rather than commit the common mistake of setting type randomly, why not study and explore resources on typography offered by Typetoken?
+Rather than commit the common mistake of setting type randomly, why not study and explore resources on typography offered by Typetoken24?

 Typetoken offers not only examples of good typography, but also interviews with designers, discussion on typography, visual language artwork, typefaces, and book announcements.
 It certainly is a goldmine for explorations in typography for your next design. (tt)

 “Move,” “Learn” and “Eat”26 are three short videos featuring three inspiring guys.
 They cover 44 days, 11 countries, 18 flights and 2 cameras, turning three ambitious linear concepts (movement, learning and food) into the trip of a lifetime.
 The individuals share their experience of their trip around the world, dancing tango in Argentina, waking up with the sun in Machu Picchu, watching a football match in Brazil, eating fresh fruit in the markets of Barcelona…